fused-effects/fused-effects/README.md

 ### Comparison to `mtl`

-Like [`mtl`][], `higher-order-effects` provides a library of monadic effects which can be given different interpretations.
+Like [`mtl`][], `fused-effects` provides a library of monadic effects which can be given different interpretations.
 In `mtl` this is done by defining new instances of the typeclasses encoding the actions of the effect, e.g. `MonadState`.
-In `higher-order-effects`, this is done by defining new instances of the `Carrier` typeclass for the effect.
+In `fused-effects`, this is done by defining new instances of the `Carrier` typeclass for the effect.

-Also like `mtl`, `higher-order-effects` allows scoped operations like `local` and `catchError` to be given different interpretations.
-As with first-order operations, `mtl` achieves this with a final tagless encoding via methods, whereas `higher-order-effects` achieves this with an initial algebra encoding via `Carrier` instances.
+Also like `mtl`, `fused-effects` allows scoped operations like `local` and `catchError` to be given different interpretations.
+As with first-order operations, `mtl` achieves this with a final tagless encoding via methods, whereas `fused-effects` achieves this with an initial algebra encoding via `Carrier` instances.

 Unlike `mtl`, effects are automatically available regardless of where they occur in the signature; in `mtl` this requires instances for all valid orderings of the transformers (O(n²) of them, in general).

 Also unlike `mtl`, there can be more than one `State` or `Reader` effect in a signature.
 This is a tradeoff: `mtl` is able to provide excellent type inference for effectful operations like `get`, since the functional dependencies can resolve the state type from the monad type.
-On the other hand, this behaviour can be recovered in `higher-order-effects` using `newtype` wrappers with phantom type parameters and helper functions, e.g.:
+On the other hand, this behaviour can be recovered in `fused-effects` using `newtype` wrappers with phantom type parameters and helper functions, e.g.:

 ```haskell
 newtype Wrapper s m a = Wrapper { runWrapper :: Eff m a }